devbec3/modeltestation/README.md

 ### Installation

-This application depends on [django-cuser](https://pypi.python.org/pypi/django-cuser) and [TinyMCE](https://pypi.python.org/pypi/django-tinymce), so you will need to install it and put it in the list of INSTALLED_APPS before modeltranslation.
+This application depends on [TinyMCE](https://pypi.python.org/pypi/django-tinymce), so you will need to install it and put it in the list of INSTALLED_APPS before modeltranslation.

-You are encouraged to use pip to install django-cuser.

 The easiest way to install modeltranslation is by installing it from [pipy](https://pypi.python.org/pypi/modeltranslation):